rizdaprasetya/mt-alt-doc/en/midtrans-account/overview.md

 ## Switching Environment

-Keys between **Production & Sandbox** environment are different, please make sure you are accessing correct Dashboard **environment**.
-Environment can be switched easily on top left **Enviornment** Dropdown on the dashboard.
+Keys between **Production & Sandbox** environment are different, please make sure you are accessing correct dashboard **environment**.
+Environment can be switched easily on top left **Environment** Dropdown on the dashboard.

 ![environment switch](./../../asset/image/snap-prep-env-switch.png ':size=300')